Trail Maps and Information

 Camping in N.H.
 State Parks is only permitted in organized campgrounds.

 Bear Brook State Park - Allenstown (off Route 28).
-Bear Brook Trails Map
+Bear Brook Trail Map Bear Brook Trail Information

 A myriad of trails criss-cross this 10,000 acre park.
 Bear Brook offers easy to moderate hiking challenges.
 Camping is available in the park.